euroargodev/argopy/docs/advanced-tools/metadata/sensors.rst

 Use an exact sensor model name to create an instance
 ----------------------------------------------------

-You can initialize an :class:`ArgoSensor` instance for a specific model to access its metadata and methods directly.
+You can initialize an :class:`ArgoSensor` instance with a specific model to access its metadata and methods directly.

-.. csv-table:: Attributes and Methods
+.. csv-table:: :class:`ArgoSensor` Attributes and Methods for a specific model
    :header: "Attribute/Method", "Description"
    :widths: 30, 70